Safavid Iran: Reforms in the military

 Despite the reforms, the Qizilbash would remain the strongest and most effective element within the military, accounting for more than half of its total strength.
-But the creation of this large standing army, that, for the first time in Safavid history, was serving directly under the Shah, significantly reduced their influence, and perhaps any possibilities for the type of civil unrest that had caused havoc during the reign of the previous shahs.
+But the creation of this large standing army, that, for the first time in Safavid history, was serving directly under the shah, significantly reduced their influence, and perhaps any possibilities for the type of civil unrest that had caused havoc during the reign of the previous shahs.

 Economy

 The growth of Safavid economy was fuelled by the stability which allowed the agriculture to thrive, as well as trade, due to Iran's position between the burgeoning civilizations of Europe to its west and India and Islamic Central Asia to its east and north.
 The Silk Road which led through northern Iran was revived in the 16th century.
 Abbas I also supported direct trade with Europe, particularly England and The Netherlands which sought Persian carpet, silk and textiles.
 Other exports were horses, goat hair, pearls and an inedible bitter almond hadam-talka used as a spice in India.
 The main imports were spice, textiles (woolens from Europe, cottons from Gujarat), metals, coffee, and sugar.

-In the late 17th century, Safavid Iran had higher living standards than in Europe.
-According to traveller Jean Chardin, for example, farmers in Iran had higher living standards than farmers in the most fertile European countries.
+According to traveller Jean Chardin in 1660 farmers in Iran had higher living standards than farmers in the most fertile European countries.